juniorsundarCasual/TGT/vault/volume-2.chapter-155.md

 'I'm trying-'

 'You're surviving, when you could be thriving.
-This is the kind of person you are, weak-willed, submissive, comprimising.'
+This is the kind of person you are, weak-willed, submissive, compromising.'

 'I am not like that,' Guy tried to rebuke weakly.

 'Aren't you?
 Look back at your life.
 Not just this one, but the one before,' the other Guy urged.
 'For all you've done, have you achieved anything substantial?'

 'I have!'
 Guy responded.
-'Our work has positively affected so many people accross the world.'
+'Our work has positively affected so many people across the world.'

 'You tried to curb the flow of the river with a dam, when you could have rerouted it entirely,' the other Guy commented.
 'You were the son of one the most powerful families in the entire world.
 You had the capacity to lobby for substantial change at a global scale.
 However, you were unwilling to square up against parties that opposed your agenda to bring about this positive change.
 You were unwilling to put your foot down and demand for a revolution.
 You compromised, Guy!'